Man charged in Palm Springs fertility clinic bombing after being arrested by FBI at New York's JFK airport

 Park is scheduled to appear in federal court in Brooklyn, New York, Wednesday afternoon.
 He is expected to be prosecuted in Los Angeles.

-Park, a U.S. citizen, stayed with the bomber for several weeks in January and February, according to two senior U.S. officials with direct knowledge of the investigation.
-He was apprehended in Poland and arrived at Kennedy airport overnight.
+Park, a U.S. citizen, was apprehended in Poland and arrived at Kennedy airport overnight, according to two senior U.S. officials with direct knowledge of the investigation.
 Four Polish border guards were with him, and two members of the FBI flying squad were also on the flight.
 Park consented to speak with the FBI at JFK and was interviewed by them there.

 Polish authorities detained Park at the request of U.S. officials, according to a law enforcement source.